soemyatmyat/web-push/readme.md

 3. Push API (Server-Side): provided by Push Service Provider <br>

 Project structure<br>
-1. service.js: to be placed at the root of the domain to listen to the events of the entire origin domain. <br>
+1. [Service Worker] service.js: to be placed at the root of the domain to listen to the events of the entire origin domain. <br>
 Notification permission should not be in the main function.
 Check out this https://developers.google.com/web/fundamentals/push-notifications/permission-ux on where it should be placed for production app. <br>